pfsense/docs/source/hardware/tuning-and-troubleshooting-network-cards.rst

 Broadcom bge(4) Cards
 ---------------------

-See above, but change “bce” to “bge” in the setting names.
+See above, but change "bce" to "bge" in the setting names.

 Intel igb(4) and em(4) Cards
 ----------------------------